MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

-\textbf{2) Online RL enhances MindDrive’s capability in complex dynamic interactions.} As shown in Tab.~\ref{tab: main_table}, MindDrive demonstrates a clear advantage over other methods.
-It surpasses the offline RL-based RecogDrive~\cite{li2025recogdrive} by 6.68 DS and 9.64\%SR, and MindDrive-IL by 2.19 DS and 5.79\% SR, strongly validating the superiority of the proposed online RL paradigm.
 The Multi Ability metric further supports this finding.
-Specifically, MindDrive achieves a 14.91\% improvement in mean ability over RecogDrive~\cite{li2025recogdrive} and 5.57\% over the IL method ORION with the same lightweight LLM.
-Notably, it achieves substantial gains in capabilities closely tied to meta-actions selection, with improvements of 55.56\% in Overtaking and 30\% in Give Way.
-Although MindDrive performs lower than the SOTA VLA methods in the Emergency Brake and Traffic Sign ability, it still exhibits a noticeable advantage over our MindDrive-IL, with improvements of 8.33\% and 0.98\%, respectively.
+Specifically, MindDrive achieves a 14.91\% improvement in mean ability over RecogDrive~\cite{li2025recogdrive} and 5.57\% over the IL method ORION~\cite{fu2025orion} with the same lightweight LLM.
+Notably, it achieves substantial gains in capabilities closely tied to meta-actions selection, with improvements of 55.56\% in Overtaking and 30\% in Give Way compared to the offline RL method RecogDrive.
+Although MindDrive performs lower than the SOTA VLA methods in the Emergency Brake and Traffic Sign ability, it still exhibits a noticeable advantage over our IL-based version, with improvements of 8.33\% and 0.98\%, respectively.
+Furthermore, MindDrive-L achieves new SOTA performance on the DS, SR, and mean driving ability metrics.
 These results confirm that online RL significantly strengthens the model's causal reasoning and decision-making robustness in complex interactive environments.